Call Us: 0330 1332 857

 It is crucial to gather evidence early in the claims process to support your case.
 Evidence may include CCTV footage, medical records, photographs of your injuries, and witness statements.
 Your personal injury lawyer may also request a formal medical examination to produce medical reports on your brain injuries.
 These reports will provide crucial medical evidence of the type and extent of your injuries.

-If your claim is likely to succeed, our firm will offer to represent you on a “no win no fee” basis, meaning you won’t have to pay any legal fees if the claim is unsuccessful.
+If your claim is likely to succeed, our firm will offer to represent you on a “no win, no fee” agreement, meaning you won’t have to pay any legal fees if the claim is unsuccessful.

 The defendant will be notified of your claim and may either accept or deny responsibility for your injuries.
 If responsibility is accepted, settlement negotiations may begin.
 If denied, legal proceedings may ensue.

-How much will it costs to make a traumatic brain injury claim?
+How much does it cost to make traumatic brain injury claims?

 At Beacon Law, we understand your concerns about legal fees affecting your traumatic brain injury compensation claim award.
 That’s why all of our personal injury claims are handled on a “no win no fee” basis.
 This means that if your compensation claim is unsuccessful, you won’t have to pay for any legal costs.